Family History and Heart Disease, Stroke

 Other genetic factors to be aware of.

 Even if your family has a clean bill of health, you should be aware of other genetic factors that can increase your family’s risk.
-For example, statistics show that African-Americans (PDF) face higher risks for high blood pressure, diabetes and stroke.
-Statistics also indicate that about 1 in 3 Hispanics (PDF) will suffer from high blood pressure, and nearly half will battle high blood cholesterol.
+For example, statistics show that African-Americans face higher risks for high blood pressure, diabetes and stroke.
+Statistics also indicate that about 1 in 3 Hispanics will have high blood pressure, and nearly half will battle high blood cholesterol.

 So I’ve got history concerns … what next?